Joy of Living Online Retreat

 Joy of Living Level 2: Opening the Heart

 The Joy of Living is a path of meditation study and practice that can be followed by anyone.
 In the second level of the Joy of Living, Mingyur Rinpoche teaches how meditating on love, compassion, joy and equanimity can open our hearts to the world around us and decrease the self-fixation that lies at the root of suffering.

 This retreat is open only to those who have attended and completed the practice requirements for Joy of Living Level 1.

-Mingyur Rinpoche will teach in English while a supplementary class by Khenpo Kunga will be taught in Tibetan, with English translation.
-Translation will also be offered in Chinese Mandarin, Cantonese, Korean, Japanese, Bahasa and Thai (Thai translation is available only for JOL 1 and 2).
+Mingyur Rinpoche will teach in English while a supplementary class by Tzunma Miao Rong will be taught in Chinese, with English translation.
+Translation will also be offered in Chinese Mandarin, Cantonese, Korean, Japanese, Bahasa, Thai and Vietnamese.

 Participants must fully attend the course.
 Absence in any of the classes will mean they have to retake the course to progress to the next level of the programme.